 If you do not maintain your council tax payments, the council will summons you for payment in full.
 If the outstanding debt is not paid, the council will obtain a liability order granted by the Magistrates Court.
 This liability order allows the council to take any of the following enforcement actions.

 Enforcement agent action

-New legislation came into force in April 2014 with standard enforcement agent fees.
-If they are instructed to recover the outstanding debt, you will be liable for the following fees:
+If Enforcement agents are instructed to recover the outstanding debt, you will be liable for the following fees:

 - Compliance fee – fixed £75